 Certainly, strong priest-parishioner relationships are good in themselves, approximating the familial nature that diocesan and parish relationships are supposed to have, as has been suggested by traditions which see the bishop as spouse of his diocese and priest as spouse of his parish.
 Furthermore, a community with strong relationships might be well-fitted for apostolic work.
 In 2009, as bishop of Rome, Benedict XVI opened a pastoral convention for his diocese.
 Speaking about the parish context, he noted that “living charity is the primary form of missionary outreach.
 The word proclaimed and lived becomes credible if it is incarnate in behavior that demonstrates solidarity and sharing, in deeds that show the Face of Christ as man’s true Friend.”
 The parish interview responses presented here also suggest a connection between stability, priest-parishioner relationships, and vocations.
 As mentioned earlier, the ability to cultivate vocations may have important implications for evangelization.

 In the history of Catholic American parishes, there is a parallel between increased stability and increased numbers of priestly vocations.
-Jay Dolan and Jeffrey Burns conducted a study at the University of Notre Dame in the 1980’s, which indicated that pastor assignment length steadily increased over the 19th and early 20th centuries, with a mean assignment of 5.9 years in the 19th century compared to a mean of 9.3 years in the 20th century.
-The early 20th century is also notable for overall domestic stability: American geographic stability was at its peak in 1900 with 79% of the American-born living in their state of birth and 68% of all Americans living in their state of origin.
+Jay Dolan and Jeffrey Burns conducted a study at the University of Notre Dame in the 1980’s, which indicated that pastor assignment length steadily increased over the 19th and early 20th centuries, with a mean assignment of 5.9 years in the 19th century compared to a mean of 9.3 years in the twentieth century.
+The early twentieth century is also notable for overall domestic stability: American geographic stability was at its peak in 1900 with 79% of the American-born living in their state of birth and 68% of all Americans living in their state of origin.

 During the same period, there was a profound growth in priestly vocations.
 In 1900, there were 11,636 priests, and by 1920 priests numbered 21,019.
 Sullins presents data which indicates that between 1898 and 1986, the most rapid reduction of parishes and missions without a resident priest took place between 1901 and 1913; the most rapid increase in priestly ordinations occurred between 1923 and 1944.
 The United States experienced the highest ratio of priests per Catholics just before World War II.
 The generation being ordained during the 1920’s and 1930’s was comprised mainly of Catholic men born and raised around 1900, the nation’s most stable period.
 In 1998, the Center for Applied Research in the Apostolate published a study suggesting that “there is a community context to the vocation decision-making process,” and that the pastor’s personal invitation to consider the priesthood and “the overall parish environment which the pastor helps to create” are important for fostering priestly vocations.
 More data on the specific role of stability in connection with the community context and influence of the pastor could prove extremely helpful.
 The historical parallel between increased stability and increased numbers of priestly ordinations is too striking and the implications for evangelization too important to dismiss without further examination of the connection between stability, priest-parishioner relationships, and vocations.